mgpinho88/fullstack/02-CSS/readme.md

 - `rotate()`
 - `skew()`

+Please see [MDN :: transform](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) documentation for more details and examples.
 You can also mix different `transform` properties together.
 As an example you could do:
 ```css
 (./#)element {